skrey/yellow-extensions/features/release/README.md

 `ReleaseRepositoryDir` = directory containing repositories with extensions

-The following settings can be configured in file `extension.ini` for each extension:
+The following settings can be configured in file `extension.ini`:

 `Extension` = extension name
 `Version` = extension version number